Waylon D. Hinson, CPC, ELI-MP - Founder and Owner

 Alli has served as a life-coach, program director, and is the Chief Executive Officer at Legacy Freedom Treatment Centers.
 Prior to joining Legacy Freedom, Alli worked as an outside consultant in treatment centers along the East Coast where she oversaw marketing strategy and business development.
 Alli uses her success in both her business and clinical experience to manage Legacy Freedom’s staff and operations.
 With a Master’s degree and active license in mental health counseling, she is also able to engage on the clinical end of operations as well to ensure the most effective treatment outcomes for our clients.

-Brad Wilkerson - Business Development Officer
+Brad Wilkerson - Director of Business Development

 With a degree and background in psychology, Brad Wilkerson's passion to help others afflicted with the disease of addiction and his own personal experience in recovery drove him to serve in the addiction treatment industry.
 Brad's responsibilities at Legacy Freedom Treatment Centers include directing and providing support for all alumni and their families, as well as, day-to-day operations for company-wide activities.
 Brad's strengths are building relationships with clients, along with regular meetings with former clients.
 Brad cares immensely for the well-being of others and is a champion of recovering addicts.
 He believes every individual's situation should be treated as a unique opportunity to better our world.
 It's a strong desire for a better life that motivates Brad to serve others - intently and passionately.
 And it's this kind of patient care that has made Legacy Freedom the best treatment facility in each of the metro areas we serve.
-Brad's role. as Chief Operations Officer, is to ensure everyone adheres to a consistent standard of excellence that delivers outstanding results.

 Laura Scott - Administrative Director